-I have cropped the full body portrait of the Beautiful Sibia bird to use the Fill the Frame composition so that the the feather details pops out.
+I have cropped the full body portrait of the Beautiful Sibia bird to use the Fill the Frame composition so that the feather details pop out.

 There are two factors to get a cropped image with good details.
 Firstly, the subject should occupy a good area in the Frame.
-Secondly, you should capture the image in good resolution.
+Secondly, you should capture the image in a good resolution.
 So, the number of megapixel resolution of the camera comes into the picture here.
-Higher the megapixels, better will be the cropped image.
+The higher the megapixels, the better will be the cropped image.